 Line your table…

-“Next, line your table with wrapping paper (to match the colour theme), brown paper or baking paper.
+“Next, line your table with wrapping paper (to match the colour theme), brown paper, a table cloth or baking paper.
 This means you can arrange delicious fruit, nuts and crackers to spill off the boards and onto the table,” says Ella.

 “From there, I arrange the boards and platters so they are grouped into little clusters along the table.”